jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 71
 Family Ties: Clusters of Command Lines Link
 Malware Families
-Rounding out this years patents is the Computer\-Security Event Clustering and Violation Detection system.
+Rounding out this year’s patents is the Computer\-Security Event Clustering and Violation Detection system.
 This system can identify malware families within specific customer environments based on clusters of command lines, and thus has applications for both detections and research.
 This information provides insights into malware threats that can enable victim organizations to lock down vulnerabilities in their systems.
-Additionally, by reviewing the data that this system generates over time, it is also possible to track changes in how particular malware families present in victim organizations environments.
+Additionally, by reviewing the data that this system generates over time, it is also possible to track changes in how particular malware families present in victim organization’s environments.
 These patented hunting technologies are just some of the custom tools used by OverWatch threat hunters.
 They enable OverWatch to successfully scale with the proliferation of adversary activity while maintaining critical human insight and ingenuity in its hunting operations.
-OverWatchs technology enables threat hunters to focus their attention on analyzing the data most likely to yield malicious findings, arming customers to disrupt adversarial activity as soon as possible.
+OverWatch’s technology enables threat hunters to focus their attention on analyzing the data most likely to yield malicious findings, arming customers to disrupt adversarial activity as soon as possible.
 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report CrowdStrike
 72
 Better Together
-Threes a CrowdStrike
+Three’s a CrowdStrike
 Powerhouse
 A significant amount of collaboration happens behind the scenes at CrowdStrike to stop breaches.
 At the core of this collaboration sits CrowdStrike Intelligence, delivering unparalleled coverage of the global threat landscape.
-This intelligence is fed, in part, by findings from the front lines teams like CrowdStrike Services, Falcon OverWatch and Falcon Complete.
+This intelligence is fed, in part, by findings from the front lines — teams like CrowdStrike Services, Falcon OverWatch and Falcon Complete.
 In return, this treasure trove of threat intelligence empowers threat hunters and others to offer CrowdStrike customers detailed insights into the threats they face.